Migran99/EURO-Coin-Detector/README.md

 ### Warped Image
 <img src="images/output.png" width="400"/>

+### Explanation
+- First the white papersheet is detected and the image is warped according to the A4 proportions.
+This can be found in `areaSelector.py`.
+- Secondly, the coins are isolated from the white background using the watershed algorithm and then saved individually. `coinDetector.py`.

 ### Results after detecting coins
 My algorithm will output a cropped image of each coin: